dltj/dltj-blog/content/2023-02-04-replayweb-for-social-media.md

 ## Using Browsertrix to create a WACZ file
 {: #browsertrix}

-{% include robustlink.html href="https://browsertrix.cloud/" versionurl="https://web.archive.org/web/20230204204644/https://browsertrix.cloud/" versiondate="2023-02-04" title="Browsertrix Cloud homepage" anchor="Browsertrix Cloud" %} building a hosted service for organizations that want to have high-fidelity web archives, and it is also making its core code available as open source.
+{{ robustlink(href="https://browsertrix.cloud/", versionurl="https://web.archive.org/web/20230204204644/https://browsertrix.cloud/", versiondate="2023-02-04", title="Browsertrix Cloud homepage", anchor="Browsertrix Cloud") }} building a hosted service for organizations that want to have high-fidelity web archives, and it is also making its core code available as open source.
-Its {% include robustlink.html href="https://docs.browsertrix.cloud/deploy/local/" versionurl="https://web.archive.org/web/20230204204714/https://docs.browsertrix.cloud/deploy/local/" versiondate="2023-02-04" title="Local Deployment | Browsertrix Cloud Docs" anchor="local deployment instructions" %} instructions are really good, but one of the things that put me off was the Kubernetes requirement.
+Its {{ robustlink(href="https://docs.browsertrix.cloud/deploy/local/", versionurl="https://web.archive.org/web/20230204204714/https://docs.browsertrix.cloud/deploy/local/", versiondate="2023-02-04", title="Local Deployment | Browsertrix Cloud Docs", anchor="local deployment instructions") }} instructions are really good, but one of the things that put me off was the Kubernetes requirement.
 (Kubernetes is a highly-complicated, highly-robust tool for orchestrating the containers that make up a distributed application.)
 Fortunately, the Browsertrix local deployment instructions point out that recent versions of Docker Desktop include Kubernetes as an optional component.
 So I started with the four list items under the _Docker Desktop (recommended for Mac and Windows)_ heading.